proxmox/proxmox-backup/docs/introduction.rst

 ------------------------

 The main purpose of a backup is to protect against data loss.
-Data loss can be caused by faulty hardware but also by human error.
+Data loss can be caused by both faulty hardware and human error.

 A common mistake is to accidentally delete a file or folder which is still required.
-Virtualization can even amplify this problem; it easily happens that a whole virtual machine is deleted by just pressing a single button.
+Virtualization can even amplify this problem, as deleting a whole virtual machine can be as easy as pressing a single button.

 For administrators, backups can serve as a useful toolkit for temporarily storing data.
 For example, it is common practice to perform full backups before